amphoradata/amphoradata.github.io/docs/guides/data/find.md

 ---
 id: find
-title: Find an Amphora
+title: Find Data
 sidebar_label: Find Data
 ---

-> Amphora Data is currently in beta.
-These documents may change.
+You need to search the Amphora Data Catalogue to find the data you want.
+You need to purchase the Amphora after you find the one you want.
 ## Find an Amphora

 To find an Amphora, click Discover in the header.
 This will take you to a list of all Amphoras on the platform.

 You can search this list multiple ways

 ![Search Data Market, Screenshot](/docs/assets/screenshots/DataMarketSearch.jpg)

 You can use the advanced search buttons to search for Amphora by